sindresorhus/got/documentation/9-hooks.md

 (response: Response, retryWithMergedOptions: (options: OptionsInit) => never) => Promisable<Response | CancelableRequest<Response>>
 ```

+Each function should return the response.
+This is especially useful when you want to refresh an access token.

 **Note:**
 > - When using the Stream API, this hook is ignored.

 **Note:**
-> - Calling the retry function will trigger `beforeRetry` hooks.
+> - Calling the `retryWithMergedOptions` function will trigger `beforeRetry` hooks.
+If the retry is successful, all remaining `afterResponse` hooks will be called.
+In case of an error, `beforeRetry` hooks will be called instead.

-Each function should return the response.
-This is especially useful when you want to refresh an access token.
+Meanwhile the `init`, `beforeRequest` , `beforeRedirect` as well as already executed `afterResponse` hooks will be skipped.

 ```js
 import got from 'got';